-While the ultimate objective of our new regulatory framework is for dairies to comply with the Nitrogen Discharge Limit for all sources of dairy waste discharges, the components of our regulatory framework to control waste discharges to groundwater from dairies’ waste retention ponds are informed, in significant part, by the relatively low magnitude of nitrogen groundwater loading from existing waste retention ponds as compared to the loading from land application of dairy waste.
-The regulatory framework includes one component for each category of dairy waste retention ponds: (1) existing ponds that do not have hydraulic continuity to groundwater, (2) existing ponds that may have hydraulic continuity to groundwater, and (3) new ponds and reconstructed existing ponds.
-For each of these three components, we have developed proposed requirements that we direct the Central Valley Water Board to evaluate as preferred options to implement the component.
+While the ultimate objective of our new regulatory framework is for dairies to comply with the Nitrogen Discharge Limit for all sources of dairy manure discharges (and other nitrogen-containing fertilizers for the land application areas), the components of our regulatory framework to control discharges to groundwater from dairies’ manure retention ponds are informed, in significant part, by the relatively low magnitude of nitrogen groundwater loading from existing manure retention ponds as compared to the loading from land application of dairy manure.
+The regulatory framework includes a total of three components associated with dairy manure retention ponds: one component for each of the following categories of ponds: (1) existing ponds that do not have hydraulic continuity to groundwater, (2) existing ponds that may have hydraulic continuity to groundwater, and (3) new ponds and reconstructed existing ponds.
+For each of these three components, we have developed proposed specific implementation requirements; consequently, we direct the Central Valley Water Board to evaluate these as preferred options to implement the pond components of the framework.

-The CVDRMP’s SRMR observed that earthen waste retention ponds that do not have hydraulic continuity to groundwater and are properly managed to maintain the integrity of the ponds’ containment, including the sealing layer that forms on the bottom of the pond over time, generally discharge much less dairy waste to groundwater via seepage compared to earthen waste retention ponds that do have hydraulic continuity to groundwater.
-We recognize that retrofitting existing earthen waste retention ponds with liner systems can be more expensive and logistically difficult than constructing new ponds with liner systems because the existing ponds must be taken out of service for an extended period of time while the dairy waste continues to accumulate.
-We believe that it is reasonable to assume that any pond that has at least five feet of vertical separation between the floor of the pond and the highest groundwater elevation level does not have hydraulic continuity with groundwater.
+The CVDRMP’s SRMR observed that earthen manure retention ponds that do not have hydraulic continuity to groundwater and are properly managed to maintain the integrity of the ponds’ containment, including the sealing layer that forms on the bottom of the pond over time, generally discharge much less dairy manure to groundwater via seepage compared to earthen manure retention ponds that do have hydraulic continuity to groundwater.
+We recognize that retrofitting existing earthen manure retention ponds with liner systems can be more expensive and logistically difficult than constructing new ponds with liner systems because the existing ponds must be taken out of service for an extended period of time while the dairy manure continues to accumulate.
+But we are nonetheless very concerned about earthen manure retention ponds that are in hydraulic continuity with groundwater because their containment features are either nonexistent or not functioning – potentially resulting in very significant loading of nitrogen to groundwater.